dorianbenitez/project_10/README.txt

 the option to edit code and restart execution by entering "rs".
 This is very handy for debugging.
 For a simple, single run - you can instead use
 "npm start".
 After execution, you should see that a file named "helloworld2.png" has been created within the directory containing "main.js".
 Opening the file, you will be able to see the rendered business flow diagram.

+If you are running into errors when executing "npm start" or "npm test", try deleting the "package-lock.json" file and the "node_modules" folder from the solution.
+After they are both deleted, try running "npm install" again.
+After that completes, try running "npm start" and "npm test" again.
+If erros continue, you may be missing the installation of some dependencies.